Saikal/chess-knight-moves/README.md

 Few things to keep in mind:
 - Each Knight selection shows exactly 2 turns - Turn I and Turn II (first and sencond turns - both are in one API).
-You can select a new Knight move after the second turn.
+            ### You can select a new Knight position after the secont turn - Turn II.
 - Wizard and App itself are responsive within different UI sizes: Desktop, Mobile, Laptop, Tablet.
       And supported by different Browsers
 - Built Screen Loader when API async processes